chenwei0129/MIPS_CPU/README.md

 # MIPS CPU

-### There is an assembler, which is a python code to transfer assembly code to machine code, and a CPU to execute these instruction.
+### There is an assembler, which is a python code(assembler.py), to transfer assembly code to machine code, and a CPU to execute these instruction.
 The assembly code prepared to be transfered to machine code is in the folder "assembly code", and the machine code is the file "sisc.prog".

 PS : The format of assembly code is something difference from typical MIPS format.